begriffs/css-ratiocinator/README.md

 1. Create a test suite and write tests
 1. Try code on real sites and find errors
-1. Allow software to be run from the command line
 1. Accommodate states (e.g. :hover) and resizing
 1. Invent new ways to improve CSS
 1. Define measurements to assess improvement